 Disability Earnings Tests

-Aside from the disability definition, there is also an earnings criteria.
+Aside from the disability definition, there is also criteria for earnings.
 Disability applicants will be required to undergo two earnings tests.
 The first test is called a recent work test.
 This assessment determines the age at which an applicant became disabled.
 This is a crucial piece of data in the SSA’s consideration.

 The second test is a duration test.
 Applicants must have worked long enough under Social Security.
 Applicants must show a certain number of work credits, based on earnings.
-A full year of work consists of four credits.
+A full year of work results in four credits.

 You must demonstrate a minimum of six quarters of work credits to meet the requirement.
-Even if you are not yet aged 22, you must still adhere to this requirement.
+Even if you are not yet 22 years of age, you must still adhere to this requirement.

 A seasoned Social Security Disability Attorney understands these work credits very well.
 A top lawyer also recognizes that the process is very lengthy and complicated.
 Typically, applicants must wait up to five months for processing.
-Applicants should apply as soon as the disability is present.
+Applicants should apply as soon as the disability occurs.

 Applying For Social Security Disability Benefits